Orbit of the Moon: Libration

 Animation of the Moon as it cycles through its phases.
 The apparent wobbling of the Moon is known as libration.

 The Moon is in synchronous rotation, meaning that it keeps the same face toward Earth at all times.
 This synchronous rotation is only true on average because the Moon's orbit has a definite eccentricity.
 As a result, the angular velocity of the Moon varies as it orbits Earth and hence is not always equal to the Moon's rotational velocity which is more constant.
 When the Moon is at its perigee, its orbital motion is faster than its rotation.
-At that time the Moon is a bit ahead in its orbit with respect to its rotation about its axis, and this creates a perspective effect which allows us to see up to eight degrees of longitude of its eastern (right) far side.
-Conversely, when the Moon reaches its apogee, its orbital motion is slower than its rotation, revealing eight degrees of longitude of its western (left) far side.
+At that time the Moon is a bit ahead in its orbit with respect to its rotation about its axis, and this creates a perspective effect which makes up to eight degrees of longitude of its eastern far side visible.
+Conversely, when the Moon reaches its apogee, its orbital motion is slower than its rotation, revealing eight degrees of longitude of its western far side.
 This is referred to as optical libration in longitude.

 The Moon's axis of rotation is inclined by in total 6.7° relative to the normal to the plane of the ecliptic.
 This leads to a similar perspective effect in the north–south direction that is referred to as optical libration in latitude, which allows one to see almost 7° of latitude beyond the pole on the far side.
 Finally, because the Moon is only about 60 Earth radii away from Earth's centre of mass, an observer at the equator who observes the Moon throughout the night moves laterally by one Earth diameter.
 This gives rise to a diurnal libration, which allows one to view an additional one degree's worth of lunar longitude.
 For the same reason, observers at both of Earth's geographical poles would be able to see one additional degree's worth of libration in latitude.

 Besides these "optical librations" caused by the change in perspective for an observer on Earth, there are also "physical librations" which are actual nutations of the direction of the pole of rotation of the Moon in space: but these are very small.